30 Fun Team Building Activities for Work

 16. Candy Confidential

-Activity: Give one piece of candy to everyone.
+Give one piece of candy to everyone.
 Tell them not to eat it.
-Depending on the color or the type of treat, create a code that dictates what they’ll share with the group, such as chocolate means a story about a something you did at work you’re proud of, and so forth.
+Depending on the color or the type of treat, create a code that dictates what they’ll share with the group, such as chocolate means a story about something you did at work you’re proud of, and so forth.

 Objective: Participants find out things about one another and learn trust.